xnum/resume/resume.md

     - Streamlined Kubernetes deployment configuration to reduce monthly cost by over USD 10,000 on the Google Cloud Platform.
     - Designed a new coin holder reward point system to reduce 99% of computing resources.
-    - Developed staking reward distribution service for hundreds of users.
     - Implemented the Go version client library to integrate two blockchains (Monero, Tezos) in exchange.
     - Improved testing with database/cache tuning to speed up 300%.